chouquette/chouquette/_posts/2017-07-04-videolan-and-https.md

 All our binaries are signed with both GPG, and our Authenticode signature on Windows, our Gatekeeper signature on macOS.

-For those who are not familiar with Windows/macOS, Authenticode and Gatekeeper are *basically* the operating system provided way of checking the authenticity & sanity of a binary.
+For those who are not familiar with Windows/macOS, Authenticode and Gatekeeper are *basically* the operating system provided way of checking the authenticity & integrity of a binary.

 From there, multiple configurations are possible: